I think it’s important to realize you can miss something, but not want it back.- Paulo Coelho

 Deciding to leave an unhealthy relationship was one of the toughest decisions I’ve ever made.
 You may think that sounds a little odd.
 Right?
 That should have been an easy decision.
 Why would I want to stay in a relationship with someone who made me feel unworthy, disrespected and alone?
 Looking back, it was a combination of denial, desperation and a lack of self-worth that kept me in that relationship.
 Nevertheless, I had eventually made the conscious decision to leave.

 I was proud of myself.
 I felt empowered and I was prepared to face my fears.
 What I did not expect was the flood of emotions that hit me like a tidal wave after I left.
-The emotions were so intense at times that I went back on a few occassions in an attempt to feel better.
-But as expected, each reunion was followed by an emotional devastation that lead to yet another break-up.
+The emotions were so intense at times that I went back on a few occasions in an attempt to feel better.
+But as expected, each reunion was followed by an emotional devastation that leads to yet another break-up.
 What is wrong with me?
 I wanted to leave, but it hurt so much to be without him.
 Why?

 IT WAS BECAUSE I WAS GRIEVING…